 |Revenue (voice plan)||$20|

-A customer sees $30 on his invoice as a payment due for the vice plan, but from the company’s perspective, $10 is a partial repayment of the contract asset (relating to the smartphone), and only $20 relates to the voice plan.
+A customer sees $30 on his invoice as a payment due for the voice plan, but from the company’s perspective, $10 is a partial repayment of the contract asset (relating to the smartphone), and only $20 relate to the voice plan.
 Analogous entries are made every month which results in the contract asset being fully transferred to receivables and repaid by the customer.

 Contract liability is recognised when a payment for customer is due (or already received, whichever is earlier) before a related performance obligation is satisfied (IFRS 15.106).
 See the example below.